perriera/for_interfaces/vm/digitalocean/README.md

 ### Alternate Case
 #### Don't know anything about SSH public keys?
 - see [How to setup a SSH public key](https://github.com/perriera/for_interfaces/blob/main/ssh)

+### Summary
+You have created a Ubuntu instance on Digital Ocean

 ### Resume Steps